espruino/EspruinoDocs/puck/Web Bluetooth On Linux.md

             --localstatedir=/var    \
             --enable-library        \
             --disable-systemd       \
-            --disable-android       \
+            --disable-android
-            --enable-experimental
 make

 # install everything
 sudo make install

-# Stop existing bluetooth and start the new one with '-E'
+# Stop existing bluetooth and start a new one
 sudo /etc/init.d/bluetooth stop
-sudo /usr/libexec/bluetooth/bluetoothd -E
+sudo /usr/libexec/bluetooth/bluetoothd
 ```

 Now you can test Web Bluetooth out in Chrome (make sure you enable it in